NixOS/nix-pills/pills/02-install-on-your-running.md

 I hope I left nothing uncovered so that you think there's some kind of magic going on behind the scenes.
 It's all about putting components in the store and symlinking these components together.

-## Next pill\...
+## Next pill...

-\...we will enter the Nix environment and learn how to interact with the store.
+...we will enter the Nix environment and learn how to interact with the store.